learnbyexample/Ruby_Scripting/chapters/Methods.md

 * method arguments can be given a default value by assigning a value during definition
     * we have previously seen examples for `gets` and `chomp` methods
 * arguments with defaults must be grouped together - can be at start/end/middle, mixed with normal arguments
     * these are still positional - cannot be passed out-of-order while calling
-* See [ruby-doc: Default Positional Arguments](https://ruby-doc.org/core-2.5.0/doc/syntax/calling_methods_rdoc.html#label-Default+Positional+Arguments) for more complicated use cases

 ```ruby
 #!/usr/bin/env ruby